xenit-eu/dynamic-extensions-for-alfresco/documentation/Building_Bundles.md

     Alfresco integration.

 * `Alfresco-Spring-Configuration: eu.xenit.de.example`
-    This header can be used to indicate which packages of your Bundle need to be scanned for Spring beans.
+    This optional header can be used to indicate which packages of your Bundle need to be scanned for Spring beans.
     If this header is not present, Dynamic Extensions will scan for Spring XML configuration files in the `/META-INF/spring` directory of the Bundle.
-    If the header is not provided and there is not Spring XML configuration present in the bundle, all the packages inside the Bundle will be scanned for Spring beans.
+    If there also is no Spring XML configuration present in the bundle, all the packages inside the Bundle will be scanned for Spring beans.